vroom-doom/To-Do-List/README.md

 Current functionality will be added down below:
 1) Tasks can be ticked/unticked
 2) New tasks can be added
 3) Tasks can be deleted
+4) Tasks persist after refreshing page